 Particulate matter (PM) covers a wide range of finely dispersed solids that originate from both mobile and stationary sources and vary widely in chemical and physical composition.
-Identifying the composition of the particulate can lead to the source of pollution and identifying the size will determine if it exceeds the criteria for respirable particulate matter (RPM).
+Particle characterization, which is the identificaiton of the composition of the particulate, can lead to the source of pollution.
+Identifying the size will determine if it exceeds the criteria for respirable particulate matter (RPM).

 PM and Air Monitoring